ahaque/twitch-troll-detection/README.md

 We use Java 7 and Python 3.4.0 in this repository.
 NumPy 1.8.1 and SciPy 1.8.1 were used in conjunction with Python 2.7.6.

-We made the dataset we collected publicly available: http://www.cs.utexas.edu/~ahaque/twitchplayspokemon.tar.gz (561 MB compressed, 3.4 GB uncompressed XML file)
+We made the dataset we collected publicly available.
+It is 561 MB compressed and 3.4 GB as an uncompressed XML file: http://www.cs.utexas.edu/~ahaque/twitchplayspokemon.tar.gz

 mapreduce
 --------